errbotio/errbot/docs/user_guide/plugin_development/basics.rst

 Lets look at what this does.
 We see three sections, `[Core]` , `[Python]` and `[Documentation]`.
-The `[Core]` section is what tells Err where it can actually find the code for this plugin.
+The `[Core]` section is what tells Errbot where it can actually find the code for this plugin.

 The key `Module` should point to a module that Python can find and import.
 Typically, this is the name of the file you placed your code